A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: OU type growth-fragmentation processes

-Another worthynoting consequence of Theorem~\ref{Ch4:thm:LLN} is about the long-time asymptotic for the solutions of growth-fragmentation equations; see \cite{MischlerScher} and references therein for similar estimates. \begin{cor} Suppose that \eqref{Ch4:eq:non-extinct}, \eqref{Ch4:eq:gamma} and \eqref{Ch4:eq:Pi0} hold.
-Let $(\rho_{\Xsd}(t),t\geq 0)$ be a solution to the growth-fragmentation equation \eqref{Ch4:eq:gf} given by Proposition~\ref{Ch4:prop:gf-eq}, then the probability measure $\e^{-\kappa(0)t}\rho_{\Xsd}(t)$ converges weakly to $\tilde{\Pi}_0$.
-Further, $\tilde{\Pi}_0$ is a solution to the stationary equation: for every $f\in \Cinfty$,
+Another worthy-noting consequence of Theorem~\ref{Ch4:thm:LLN} is about the long-time asymptotic for the solutions to growth-fragmentation equations; see \cite{BertoinWatson2, MischlerScher} and references therein for related estimates. \begin{cor} Suppose that \eqref{Ch4:eq:non-extinct}, \eqref{Ch4:eq:gamma} and \eqref{Ch4:eq:Pi0} hold.
+Let $(\rho_{\Xsd}(t),t\geq 0)$ be the solution to the growth-fragmentation equation \eqref{Ch4:eq:gf}.
+Then the probability measure $\e^{-\kappa(0)t}\rho_{\Xsd}(t)$ converges weakly to $\tilde{\Pi}_0$.
+Furthermore, $\tilde{\Pi}_0$ is a solution to the stationary equation: for every $f\in \Cinfty$,